anujmumbaikar/SocialConnect-FullStack/README.md

 Instead of storing likes directly inside the post document, which leads to array updates and performance issues, we moved such data into separate collections and join them efficiently using aggregation.

 ### For Example:
 > "Instead of saving likes into the same posts table, even if a single person again dislikes, then the whole array sorting would be expensive."
-We apply this same strategy for:
+> I apply this same strategy for:
 > Followers / Following
 > Comments
 ---